 I was so fascinated with the possibility of changing the Past that I wanted to do an MA on the subject once, 5 years ago.
-My angle would be propaganda focused on changing the past, and how operations like that influence behavior and the future.
+My angle would’ve been propaganda focused on changing the past, and how operations like that influence behaviors today, and the future.

 Past should be – done?
 Fixed?
 Wrong.
 On both “historical” and personal level, the Past can change.

 I read “The Schopenhauer Cure” by Irvin D. Yalom in a day.
 It was my personal reading record back then, 400 pages in a day.
 At some point in a story, a very powerful Nietzsche’s thought is casually introduced.

 “To change ‘it was’ into ‘thus I willed it’—that alone shall I call redemption.”

 You are probably familiar with the genius music video for Massive Attack’s “Angel”?